 Note: This is a digital product.
 No physical product will be shipped to you.

 To learn more about these coloring posters, click here to download our Stations of the Cross Coloring Posters Infoguide.

-Invite your community on a journey following the footsteps of Christ with our Stations of the Cross Coloring Posters, illustrated by artist and pastor Adam Walker Cleaveland.
+Invite your community on a journey following the footsteps of Christ with our Stations of the Cross Coloring Posters.
 The eight coloring posters will immerse your community in the biblical account of the last days and hours of Jesus' life.

 Whether you're looking for an intergenerational program, a communal art activity or something unique for your community to do together, our Stations of the Cross Coloring Posters provide a creative, engaging, and participatory way for people to connect with faith.

 If you're looking to add additional activities or programs to the coloring posters, consider purchasing our Stations of the Cross Devotional Guide here.